Forward bending yoga poses are normally associated with hamstring stretches.

 You can do downward dog with knees straight or with knees bent.
 So that you stretch the calves with knees bent continue to reach your heels towards the floor.

-If you keep the knees straight and push your hips back, you can stretch the calves by trying to lift the fronts of your feet.
+If you keep the knees straight you can stretch the calves by trying to lift the fronts of your feet.
 (This activates the Tibialis Anterior muscle, at the front of the shin.)

 To stretch the hamstrings at the same time in this forward bending yoga pose, you can tilt your pelvis forwards.